Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Introduction

 where $E_R^{\PPT}(\rho_{AB})$ is the PPT relative entanglement~\eqref{def_Entanglement_PPT_relative}.
-At the present stage, two points might be improved: i) a bound is obtained for $E_R^{\PPT}$ instead of the standard relative entanglement $E_R$, and ii) the subset dependence is exponential (i.e., $e^{\orderof{|A| + |B|}}$) instead of polynomial [i.e., $\poly(|A|,|B|)$].
-To improve the first point, we must relate the zero quantum correlation to the separable condition instead of the PPT condition (Lemma~\ref{lem:QC_Entanglement_condition_2}).
-However, this point remains to be open (Conjecture~\ref{conj_entanglement_exist}).
-On the second point, by refining the analyses based on the belief propagation~\cite{PhysRevB.76.201102,PhysRevB.86.245116}, we can improve the inequality~\eqref{Ineq:main_conj_partial_proof} in one-dimensional systems (Theorem~\ref{thm:quantum_correlation_negativity_1D}, Fig.~\ref{fig_entanglement_clustering_1D}):
+Herein, two points can be improved: i) a bound is obtained for $E_R^{\PPT}$ instead of the standard relative entanglement $E_R$, and ii) the subset dependence is exponential (i.e., $e^{\orderof{|A| + |B|}}$) instead of polynomial [i.e., $\poly(|A|,|B|)$].
+To address the first point, the zero-quantum correlation must be related to the separable condition instead of the PPT condition (Lemma~\ref{lem:QC_Entanglement_condition_2}).
+However, this point remains to be addressed (Conjecture~\ref{conj_entanglement_exist}).
+Regarding the second point, the inequality~\eqref{Ineq:main_conj_partial_proof} in one-dimensional systems (Theorem~\ref{thm:quantum_correlation_negativity_1D}, Fig.~\ref{fig_entanglement_clustering_1D}) can be improved by refining the analyses based on the belief propagation~\cite{PhysRevB.76.201102,PhysRevB.86.245116}:

-Thus, we can obtain a much better clustering theorem for the bipartite entanglement measure in one-dimensional systems.
+Thus, a significantly improved clustering theorem for the bipartite entanglement measure in one-dimensional systems can be obtained.